 How many complaints are there against Portfolio Recovery Associates – PRA Group?

 As of May 2017, the Better Business Bureau reported 1335 closed Portfolio Recovery Associates complaints over the previous few decades, and Justia recorded hundreds lawsuits filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act.
 In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 1434 closed PRA complaints for 2016.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PRA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!